Anyone heading to the Andes is in for a tough time, but there are some options closer to home

 Baldwin Street, New Zealand

-Officially recognised by the Guinness Book of Record as the the world’s steepest residential street, Baldwin Street in Dunedin starts gently before getting steeper and steeper and steeper in a sight that will strike fear into the hearts of riders.
+Officially recognised by the Guinness Book of Records as the the world’s steepest residential street (for now), Baldwin Street in Dunedin starts gently before getting steeper and steeper and steeper in a sight that will strike fear into the hearts of riders.

 Mount Evans, USA